HariniNarasimhan/Shelf_analytics_Retail/README.md

 ***
 ## Questions to answer???
 ### What is the purpose of using multiple anchors per feature map cell?
-If a particular application of object detection demands the detection of objects of drastically varying sizes, multiple anchor boxes per sptial location is required.
+If a particular application of object detection demands the detection of objects of drastically varying sizes, multiple anchor boxes per spatial location is required.

 For example: Consider the application of person detection via surveillance cameras, the person near to the camera results in bigger bounding box and the far away person in smaller boundig box with different aspect ratios.
 This is because, the number of anchor boxes per spatial location is decided based on scale variations and aspect ratio variations of bounding boxes based on the dataset/application.